A Design Space for Multiscale Visualization: Introduction and Background

-First, we must carefully describe the visualization design scenarios that are the target of this design space to ensure a feasible scope.
-We define \textit{value} as the magnitude of data items in data space.
-We can then construct a \textit{mapping}, a transformation from a value to a discretized display space position.
-A \textit{scale} is a region of the discretized display space that depicts a mapping, and it ranges from minimum to maximum positions in display space.
-A \textit{size} is the difference between a scale or an item's minimum and maximum positions in display space.
-Finally, we define \textit{scale-item ratio} to be the ratio between the size of the largest scale and the size of the smallest item, both in display space.
-This paper covers scenarios in which the scale-item ratio is large.

-We identify \textit{large} scale-item ratio scenarios by assessing whether we face one or both of two challenges when visualizing the full dataset on a single linear scale that fits fully within a human range of vision.
-The first challenge is when the smallest item is not visible, for example if its size, as determined by the linear scale, results in it being smaller than a pixel, or the smallest manufacturable detail size for physicalizations.
+Multiscale visualization is used to address two challenges that may arise when visualizing the full dataset on a single linear scale that fits fully within a human range of vision.
+The first challenge is when the smallest item is not visible, for example if its rendered size results in it being smaller than a pixel, or the smallest manufacturable detail size for physicalizations.
 The second challenge is when the smallest items are not clearly separable, for example when multiple items must fit within a single pixel or smallest manufacturable detail size.
-If one or both of these challenges arise under these conditions, then we consider the visualization design scenario to be one with large scale-item ratio.
-This approach for identifying large scale-item ratio scenarios depends heavily on context, however; differences in factors like screen pixel density or physical material used to display the visualization will directly impact the quantitative limit between large and small scale-item ratios.
+Thus the need for multiscale visualization depends heavily on context; differences in factors like screen pixel density or physical material used to display the visualization will directly impact the need for such solutions.

-The two primary contributions of this paper are a design space for visualization scenarios with large scale-item ratios, and strategies that partition the example set according to shared approaches for design space choices.
-We also provide the secondary contribution of a corpus of 54 examples of visualizations developed by both researchers and practitioners, coded according to the design space and the strategies.
+Our primary contribution is a design space for multiscale visualization, validated via second-stage analysis yielding strategies for designing multiscale visualizations, missed opportunities within the corpus, and dimension choice patterns in different visualization contexts.
+We also provide a secondary contribution: a coded corpus of 52 examples of visualizations developed by both researchers and practitioners.